Luracast/Restler/README.md

 Once Composer is installed, download the [latest version]() of the Restler framework and extract its contents into a directory on your server.
-Next, in the root of your Restler project, run the `php composer.phar install` (or `composer install`) command to install all of the framework's dependencies.
+Next, in the root of your Restler project, run the `php composer.phar install` (or `composer install`) command to install all the framework's dependencies.
 This process requires Git to be installed on the server to successfully complete the installation.